Surgical Case Library

 Stomach & Esophagus

-Gastric Carcinoma - Acquired Thrombotic Thrombocytopenic Purpura
+A Signet Ring Cell Gastric Carcinoma presented as Refractory Acquired Thrombotic Thrombocytopenic Purpura.

-Brain, Dacie and Hourihane popularized the term Microangiopathic hemolytic anemia to designate anemias referri...
+<p><strong><u>Brain, Dacie and Hourihane popularized the term Microangiopathic hemolytic anemia to designate a...

 MAHA-related signet ring cell carcinoma of unknown origin presenting as refractory acquired TTP is very infrequent and rarely documented.